christophercrary/journal-gpem_si-gp_highlights-2023/README.md

 ## Installation instructions

-The following has been verified via CentOS 7.
+The following has been verified via RHEL 8.8.
 It is likely that other Linux distributions are supported, but it is unlikely that Windows and MacOS operating systems are immediately supported.

 ### Prerequisites
 - Ensure that some Conda package management system (e.g., [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) is installed on the relevant machine.